 Monkey Business Images/Shutterstock

-Today, Father’s Day is celebrated worldwide on different days.
+The answer to “what is Father’s Day” also varies slightly around the world.
+Today, Father’s Day is celebrated on different days in different countries.
 For example, in Europe, the United States, and the majority of other countries, the holiday is celebrated on the third Sunday of June.
 In South America, March 19 is Father’s Day.
 In Australia and Fiji, it falls on the first Sunday in September.

 Now that you know the history of Father’s Day, you’re probably wondering what to get your dad to celebrate.
 Start with these 68 gift ideas every dad will love.